rpy2/rpy2/doc/source/overview.rst

 This will build the package, guessing the R HOME from the R executable found in the PATH.

-It is otherwise possible to give explicitly the location for the R HOME:
+Beside the regular options for :mod:distutils:-way of building and installing Python packages, it is otherwise possible to give explicitly the location for the R HOME:

 .. code-block:: bash